vadaszgergo/Learning/F5/301a/Section 1 - Architect and deploy applications.md

 ## 1.03 - Identify the difference between deployments (one arm, two arm, npath, Direct Server Return/DSR)

 <details><summary>Identify configuration objects needed for L2/L3 npath routing</summary>

+* L2 nPath:
+    - default route on servers should point to the router instead of the BIG-IP
+    - FastL4 profile with Loose Close setting
+    - Same FastL4 profile with TCP Close Timeout setting same as the profile idle timeout
+    - Server pool containing the backend servers
+    - Virtual server with Performance (L4) type and previously created FastL4 profile

 </details>
 <details><summary>Determine how the IP address changes when using DSR</summary>
 </details>